 This will not just save time but also referring to multiple books and resources will contradict your opinions and judgments about the topic as well because every writer and publisher has their own point of view and style.

-There are many toppers recommended books for each subject Akriti Shukla UPSC topper also suggested quite a lot of books in each subject(link) check the given link for topper recommended books.
+There are many topper-recommended books for each subject Akriti Shukla UPSC topper also suggested quite a lot of books in each subject(link) check the given link for topper-recommended books.